AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 ## Release Date {#release-date}

-The release date for [!UICONTROL Cloud Manager] release 2022.9.0 is 8 September 2022.
-The next release is planned for 6 October 2022.
+The release date for [!UICONTROL Cloud Manager] release 2022.10.0 is 6 October 2022.
+The next release is planned for 3 November 2022.

 ## What's New {#what-is-new}

-* Cloud Manager support for horizontal multi-region auto-scaling.
-* New Welcome Page card customized for users that have only a Cloud Manager User role guiding them on how to navigate to AEM environments and restricted program access.
-* Customers without any Cloud Manager role will not be able to access program details.
-They can however, navigate to Author end points from CM landing page.
-* Eliminate pipeline failures arising from retry failures achieved by building greater resiliency.
+* The version of the [AEM project archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html) used by Cloud Manager has been updated to version 36.

 ## Bug Fixes {#bug-fixes}

-* Improved customer feedback related to customer AEM app build when maven faces connectivity issues to private repos.
-* On rare occasions, when the health check system is not able to retrieve a valid health score, an auto-scale event will not be triggered.
+* The reliability of Assets performance testing was improved by adding retries under certain conditions.
+* The **Run** menu option will be disabled from the pipeline menu options along with an explanatory tooltip, if the associated environment no longer exits.